 One of the best ways to control the people is with their money.
 In 1744 mayor Rothschild infamously said; “give me control of a nation’s money and I care not who makes the laws“.

-So basically, whoever holds the purse strings is the boss, and now new technology is making it easier than ever to control people via money, which will result in the greatest form of control we’ve ever seen, has all been well underway for some time now.
+So basically, whoever holds the purse strings is the boss, and now new technology is making it easier than ever to control people via money, which will result in the greatest form of control we’ve ever seen, and it has all been well underway for some time now.

 We already know that China was the first one to release their own central bank digital currency, and now just this week announcements came out about the U.S. central bank’s digital currency, and the pilot test that they are running.

 The war on cash has been happening for quite some time – we’ve seen countries place limits on cash transaction amounts, controlling the amount that you’re able to use.
 Almost every country now has a capped value limit on transactions; in the United States and Australia for example, you cannot do a transaction with over ten thousand dollars in cash without reporting it.
 In other countries throughout Europe some have cash limits as low as the equivalent of one thousand dollars.
 This is being done to eliminate the freedom and anonymity that cash offers.

 This of course, would never work in a country that’s heavily reliant on cash – it works in developed countries because everyone uses digital money, credit/debit cards, online payments etc, but ‘third world’ countries all use cash.
 India is the perfect example of this; India is one of the largest countries and it’s one of the most cash-heavy, or cash dependent countries.
 In 2016 they scrapped the 500 and thousand rupee notes almost overnight.
 The USD value of those bills is not a lot – $7/$15 dollars respectively at that time.